By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-In conclusion, cattle should not be kept on feedlots, but instead be raised in pastures and fed grass diets.
-The effects of the feedlot lifestyle for our cattle is not only negative for our bodies, the cattle themselves but also to the environment.
-The cows are forced to live in spaces filled with their own excrement that they can’t move in and fed foods they would never eat in the wild.
-These living conditions affect the beef we eat once the cattle are slaughtered and processed, which can significantly affect our health and even leave us with infections from E. coli.
-The pollution from the feedlots themselves, and the waste created from the cattle is detrimental to our environment.
-Overall, healthy stewardship of the earth and of humans demands a move away from keeping our cattle in feedlots.
+In conclusion, cattle should not be kept on feedlots but instead be raised in pastures and fed grass diets.
+The effects of the feedlot lifestyle for our cattle is not only negative for our bodies but also for the cattle themselves as well as for the environment.
+The cows are forced to live in spaces filled with their own excrement that they can't move in and fed foods they would never eat in the wild.
+These living conditions affect the beef we eat once the cattle are slaughtered and processed, which can significantly affect our health and even leave us with infections from E.coli.

 Browse our vast selection of original essay samples, each expertly formatted and styled